systemd-pcrphase.service(8) — Linux manual page

 series of strings measured, separated by colons (the "phase

 path").
-For example, the phase path for the regular system
+For example, the phase path for the regular system runtime

-runtime is "enter-initrd:leave-initrd:sysinit:ready", while the
+is "enter-initrd:leave-initrd:sysinit:ready", while the one for

-hard to pass around a single colon (":") may be used instead.
+pass around a single colon (":") may be used instead.
+Note that

-other times, and thus implement different and more fine-grained
+thus implement different and more fine-grained boot phases to bind

-boot phases to bind policy to.
+policy to.

 By binding policy of TPM2 objects to a specific phase path it is

-possible to restrict access to them to specific phases of the
+possible to restrict access to them to specific phases of the boot

-the initrd into the host root file system.
+initrd into the host root file system.

-Use systemd-measure(1) to pre-calculate expected PCR 11 values
+Use systemd-measure(1) to pre-calculate expected PCR 11 values for

-for specific boot phases (via the --phase= switch).
+specific boot phases (via the --phase= switch).

 systemd-pcrfs-root.service and systemd-pcrfs@.service are